 If you can get a low-interest rate, you will pay less in interest costs for the term of the mortgage.
 When you first negotiate your mortgage for a New York City apartment, you will be able to save thousands of dollars by lowering your interest rate.

-If you are willing to accept some risk, especially if you have a good job with good credit, then you can actually benefit by getting a variable rate mortgage.
-This means your interest rate will change along with the market, which is somewhat risky, but is also means that you will be able to save money:
+If you are willing to accept some risk, especially if you have a good job with good credit, then you can benefit by getting a variable rate mortgage.
+This means your interest rate will change along with the market, which is somewhat risky but it also means that you will be able to save money:

 A variable interest rate mortgage will be lower than a locked in interest rate mortgage

-If it seems like interest rates are going to go up, then you can often switch to a locked in rate with no additional penalties
+If it seems like interest rates are going to go up, then you can often switch to a locked in a rate with no additional penalties.